 When a VCS Root is configured to use

 p4 sync -p, the Perforce plugin always runs this command to check out the sources.

 Usually, each clean checkout build results in

 p4 sync -f command with cleaning the sources.
-But for the Perforce agent checkout there are exceptions described below.
+For the Perforce agent checkout, there are exceptions described below.